Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Introduction

-\paragraph{Empirical results on feature compression and discrimination.} In the meanwhile, recent works \cite{papyan2020prevalence,Han2021,fang2021exploring,zhu2021geometric} provided more systematic studies into structures of intermediate features.
-They revealed a fascinating phenomenon during the terminal phase of training deep networks termed neural collapse (NC), across many different datasets and model architectures.
+\paragraph{Empirical results on feature compression and discrimination.} Meanwhile, recent works \citep{papyan2020prevalence,Han2021,fang2021exploring,zhu2021geometric} have provided systematic studies on the structures of intermediate features.
+They revealed a fascinating phenomenon termed neural collapse (NC) during the terminal phase of training deep networks and across many different datasets and model architectures.
 Specifically, NC refers to a training phenomenon in which the last-layer features from the same class become nearly identical, while those from different classes become maximally linearly separable.
 In other words, deep networks learn within-class compressed and between-class discriminative features.
 Building upon these studies, a more recent line of work investigated the NC properties at each layer to understand how features are transformed from shallow to deep layers; see, e.g., \cite{ben2022nearest,he2023law,hui2022limitations,galanti2022implicit,rangamani2023feature}.
-In particular, \cite{he2023law} empirically showed that a progressive NC phenomenon governed by a law of data separation occurs from show to deep layers.
-The works \cite{ben2022nearest,galanti2022implicit} provided empirical evidence confirming the occurrence of an NC property called nearest class-center separability in intermediate layers. \cite{rangamani2023feature} empirically showed that similar NC properties appear in intermediate layers during training, where the within-class variance decreases relative to the between-class variance as layers go deeper.
+In particular, \cite{he2023law} empirically showed that a progressive NC phenomenon, governed by a law of data separation, occurs from shallow to deep layers. \cite{rangamani2023feature} empirically showed that similar NC properties emerge in intermediate layers during training, where within-class variance decreases relative to the between-class variance as layers go deeper.